Samuel James Donaldson

-Samuel James Donaldson (March 12, 1856 – March 14, 1926) was a farmer, rancher, police officer and political figure in Saskatchewan, Canada.
-He represented Prince Albert County and then Shellbrook in the Legislative Assembly of Saskatchewan from 1905 to 1915 as a Provincial Rights-Conservative MLA and Prince Albert in the House of Commons of Canada from 1915 to 1917 as a Conservative MP.
+Samuel James Donaldson (12 March 1856 – 14 March 1926) was a farmer, rancher, police officer and political figure in Saskatchewan, Canada.
+He represented Prince Albert County and then Shellbrook in the Legislative Assembly of Saskatchewan from 1907 to 1915 as a Provincial Rights-Conservative MLA and Prince Albert in the House of Commons of Canada from 1915 to 1917 as a Conservative MP.

 He was born in Appleton, Canada West, the son of Samuel Donaldson.
 After completing his education, he worked as a clerk in a furniture store in Ottawa.
 In 1876, joined the North-West Mounted Police and travelled west to Pelly, Saskatchewan.
 Donaldson was a member of the force from 1876 to 1882, serving in Battleford, Prince Albert and Qu'Appelle.
 He served as a captain in the Prince Albert Volunteers during the North-West Rebellion.
 After he retired from the Mounted Police, he entered the livery business.
 In 1882, he married Jessie Paterson.

 Donaldson served on the council for Prince Albert from 1889 to 1908 and was mayor from 1892 to 1894.
+He ran in the 1905 Saskatchewan general election as a Provincial Rights Party candidate in Prince Albert, and was initially declared to have lost the seat to Peter Tyerman of the Liberals, although Donaldson was ultimately awarded the seat in April 1907 after legal wrangling over purported election irregularities.

-He was elected to the House of Commons in a 1915 by-election held after James McKay was named to the bench.
+He held the Legislative Assembly seat until 1915, when he was elected to the House of Commons in a 1915 by-election held after James McKay was named to the bench.
 During World War I, Donaldson was lieutenant-colonel for the 188th Battalion, Canadian Expeditionary Force.